-Well, consider this the official declutter-your-life-checklist.
+Well, consider this the official declutter-your-life checklist.

 1. Minimalism – Make More Room for Your Stuff

-Minimalism has been a hot topic lately (to put it lightly), with big personalities like Joshua Becker, Marie Kondo, and others spreading the message of creating a more peaceful and joyful life with your things.
+Minimalism has been a hot topic lately (to put it lightly), with prominent personalities like Joshua Becker, Marie Kondo, and others spreading the message of creating a more peaceful and joyful life with your things.

 At its core, minimalism is the belief that everything you own should meet at least one of two criteria.
 It should either